Mi Notebook Air 12.5-inch (2019) With 8th-Gen Intel Core CPUs Launched

 According to Xiaomi, the Mi Notebook Air 12.5-inch (2019) will go on sale starting March 28 in China.
 The first sale is scheduled at 10:00am CST (7:30am IST).
 The company will be offering the laptop in two colours – Gold and Silver – and three variants.
 The Mi Notebook Air 12.5-inch (2019) with Intel Core m3 CPU and 128GB SSD has been priced at CNY 3,599 (roughly Rs.
 38,400), whereas the Mi Notebook Air with Intel Core m3 CPU and 256GB SSD will retail at CNY 3,999 (roughly Rs.
 42,700) and Mi Notebook Air with Intel Core i5 CPU and 256GB SSD will cost CNY 4,299 (roughly Rs.
 45,900).

-There is no word on when these notebook models will be released outside China.
+There is no word on when these notebook models will be released outside China, including India.

 Mi Notebook Air 12.5-inch (2019) specifications